AnonymousRendezvous/CyberShield/README.md

 Alternative setup:

-Create new python file in Replit and type in the necessary commands in shell.
+Create new python file and type in the necessary commands in shell/terminal.

 ```
 pip install duckduckgo_search
 pip install -U g4f
 ```
+## Usage

 Input any person's name under "Query:"

+Input any additional information about the person under "Any other information: "

+If no other information, simply press enter, otherwise type in complete sentences and don't use acronyms.